FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 effectiveness, maintenance and the impact on resources and budget will have

-to be assessed in consideration for both the City and County.--- 3
+to be assessed in consideration for both the City and County.
+---
+3

 22.